circles-learning-labs/ecto_adapters_dynamodb/README.md

 #### Adapter.Migration

 We support Ecto migration tasks via **create_table**, **create_if_not_exists_table**, and **alter_table** only.
 The functions `add`, `remove` and `modify` work with corresponding *indexes* on the DynamoDB table, rather than columns (as they would in a relational database).
 The adapter will automatically wait and retry requests when encountering DynamoDB errors that have "OK to retry?
 Yes" listed in the DynamoDB docs, according to an exponential backoff schedule.
-Since working with DynamoDB indexes and describing tables includes many options outside of Ecto's scope, for our supported syntax, please see details and examples in the **Ecto.Adapters.DynamoDB.Migration** moduledoc, as well as the configuration options, `:migration_initial_wait`, `:migration_wait_exponent`, `:migration_max_wait`, `:migration_table_capacity`.
+Since working with DynamoDB indexes and describing tables includes many options outside of Ecto's scope, for our supported syntax, please see details and examples in the **Ecto.Adapters.DynamoDB.Migration** moduledoc, as well as the configuration options, **:migration_initial_wait**, **:migration_wait_exponent**, **:migration_max_wait**, **:migration_table_capacity**.

-Please note: Ecto migration calls Repo.all on the *schema_migrations* table, which corresponds with a DynamoDB scan.
-To run migrations, add "schema_migrations" (or the alternate name you've configured for it) in the configuration file to the config variable, **:scan_tables**.
+Please note: Ecto migration calls `Repo.all()` on the *schema_migrations* table, which corresponds with a DynamoDB scan.
+To run migrations, add `"schema_migrations"` (or the alternate name you've configured for it) in the configuration file to the config variable **:scan_tables**.
 Additionally, note that the creation of the schema-migration records table takes time - if you have not created it yourself already, we recommend running `mix ecto.migrate --step 0`, then confirming the table is up, which will prevent the adapter from attempting to retrieve records from the schema-migrations table before it's ready.

 ### Unimplemented Features

 While the previous section listed limitations that we're unlikely to work around due to philosophical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
 Feel free to help out if any of these are important to you!

+#### Transactions

+DynamoDB and [ExAws.Dynamo](https://github.com/ex-aws/ex_aws_dynamo) support transactions, but they have not yet been implemented in this adapter.
+We will probably try to implement transactions at some point, but it's not a high priority for us - if you would like to make a valuable contribution to this project, you could help us to resolve [this issue](https://github.com/circles-learning-labs/ecto_adapters_dynamodb/issues/12).

 #### Adapter.Storage